Supreme Court lets stand gender dysphoria case in liberal win

 Kesha Williams, who was incarcerated for six months in 2018, was initially placed on the women’s side of the Fairfax County Adult Detention Center in northern Virginia, but was moved to the men’s facility after the center’s deputies learned she was transgender.

-Williams had at that point been living as a woman and was receiving hormone replacement therapy to treat her gender dysphoria diagnosis for more than a decade.
+Williams, at that point, had transitioned more than a decade earlier and had also been receiving hormone replacement therapy to treat her gender dysphoria for more than a decade.
 At the men’s facility, Williams’s treatment was routinely withheld by jail officials, often for weeks at a time, according to court documents, causing severe emotional and mental distress.

 After a lower court sided with Williams, Kincaid’s office appealed to the justices.
-The court declined to take up the case in a brief, unsigned order on Tuesday, letting Williams’s victory stand.
+The court declined to take up the case in a brief, unsigned order Friday, letting Williams’s victory stand.

-In a public dissent authored by Justice Samuel Alito, joined by Clarence Thomas, the two conservatives said they would have taken up the case rather than waiting to see how other lower courts to grappled with the issue.
+In a public dissent authored by Justice Samuel Alito and joined by Clarence Thomas, the two conservatives said they would have taken up the case rather than waiting to see how other lower courts to grappled with the issue.

 “This decision will raise a host of important and sensitive questions regarding such matters as participation in women’s and girls’ sports, access to single-sex restrooms and housing, the use of traditional pronouns, and the administration of sex reassignment therapy (both the performance of surgery and the administration of hormones) by physicians and at hospitals that object to such treatment on religious or moral grounds,” Alito wrote.

-But the 4th Circuit U.S. Court of Appeals found that Williams’s gender dysphoria diagnosis was a distinct condition from “gender identity disorder,” which is no longer recognized by the American Psychiatric Association (APA), so the ADA applied.
+But the 4th Circuit U.S. Court of Appeals found that Williams’s gender dysphoria diagnosis was a distinct condition from “gender identity disorder,” which is no longer recognized by the American Psychiatric Association (APA), and therefore the ADA applied.

-The APA eliminated the diagnosis in its 2013 update to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), replacing it with gender dysphoria – a diagnosis that did not exist when the ADA was adopted in 1990.
+The APA eliminated that diagnosis in its 2013 update to the Diagnostic and Statistical Manual of Mental Disorders, replacing it with gender dysphoria — a diagnosis that did not exist when the ADA was adopted in 1990.

 Unlike a “gender identity disorder” diagnosis, which is characterized by a “gender incongruence” — a disparity between a person’s “experienced gender” and their sex assigned at birth — gender dysphoria relates specifically to the “clinically significant distress” that arises from the feeling that a person’s gender identity does not match their assigned sex.